-I've been running a number of Mountain Leader Courses (click here for our ML courses) over the last few months and whilst working on Training courses or Refreshers the topic of conversation inevitably comes on to Assessment top tips at some point!
+I've been running Mountain Leader courses (click here for our ML courses) for years now and whilst working on Training courses or Refreshers the topic of conversation inevitably comes on to Assessment top tips at some point!

-So, I've put together my top five general tips, in no particular order....
-But do remember, as a potential Mountain Leader you shouldn't forget the assessment is just a little snap shot and the real focus should be on becoming a good leader for working with your future clients and giving them an ace time....
+In that vein I've put together my top five general tips, in no particular order....
+But do remember, as a potential Mountain Leader you shouldn't forget the assessment is just a little snap shot and the real focus should be on becoming an awesome leader for working with your future clients and giving them an ace time....

-If you have spent plenty of time out on the hills practising and logging plenty of Quality Mountain Days then you'll cruise your assessment.
-Remember the magic number of 40 QMDs, that is a minimum, most strong candidates with have lots more.
+2. Be Prepared If you have spent plenty of time out on the hills practising and logging plenty of Quality Mountain Days then you'll cruise your assessment.
+Remember the magic number of 40 QMDs, that is a minimum, most (but not all) strong candidates with have lots more.
 The assessors are not trying to catch you out, simply we are giving you the opportunity to show us that you can competently meet all the aspects of the syllabus.

 Some people benefit from doing a one or two day refresher course, this could either be to brush up on your skills if it's been a while since your training or as a mock assessment to confirm you are at the required standard and boost your confidence moving on to assessment.

+5. Enjoy it!
 It's five days in the mountains with like minded, psyched people, how cool is that!
 You will learn new things (maybe even teach the assessor something!), meet new people, probably go to a new area in the hills, have two wild camps, play with some ropes, cross a river and chat about flora, glaciation, maybe some local myths or legends and get excited finding tiny contour features.
-It's a little holiday really?!
+It's a little holiday really!

-A few random specific tips of which there's loads
+A few random tips, of which there could be loads!

 1. When asking your client to step into a rope loop, why not get them to put it over their head instead?
 You're on sketchy, rocky ground and they might be nervous so why have them hopping around too?